Author, debug, and deploy Rego policies from inside your AI client.

 Distribution

-Published across npm, Docker Hub, and the OPA Ecosystem.
+Published across npm, Docker Hub, the MCP Registry, and the OPA Ecosystem.

 TypeScript on Node.js, tested across three operating systems.